 When I've found a basic composition that I like, it is only then that I start looking for reference materials.
 Not the other way around.
 This way the designs stem from the heart, from a memory or inspired idea.

 I chose this wren from my own photo database I've created over the years.
 I always compare multiple birds, to learn their physical differences.
 Then I went to buy the perfect roses!
 Before you start, make sure you've got the best oil paint supplies at the ready.
 All set?
 Off we go...

 This is when I get excited, because my preliminary sketch is reshaped into a detailed drawing, using an H pencil.
 I like to keep my pencil drawing visible as long as possible when painting in thin layers.
 I like the 'feel' of sketchlines, so I don't wipe them away.
 I fix this underdrawing with pastel spray, then let it dry for a day.
 Something missing?
 Try this list of the best art supplies.

 02. Apply the midtone

-Painting bright colours works best on a white surface.
+Painting bright colours works best on a white surface (you'll need the best oil paint canvas).
 Then they become almost iridescent, which can make it difficult to keep the correct values in the whole painting.
 I always use three values: light, middle and dark.
 I paint the background first, blocking in with a 'middle' value greyish purple, later adding more subtle values.

 03. Start introducing the bright colours

-To work more efficiently, it helps me to limit my palette, having the 'right' colours ready to go.
+To work more efficiently, it helps me to limit my palette, having the 'right' colours ready to go – choose from the best oil paints around.
 I mix three values of orange colours, three browns and greens.
 I paint the first layer of orange, with a mixture of Quinacridone Red and Lemon Yellow.
 I use a cloth to wipe away the lighter parts.
 I don't use white – it makes bright colours opaque.